onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-What is tinder?
-More private chats and browsing.
-Case study: how to do tinder?

 What if every industry was regulating itself?
 Through transparency

 Every nation will be able to archive all data and not have to 100% trust a foreign AWS for example - there’s always a backup option to participate and be completely independent